-USDA regulation 7 CFR Part 15b requires substitutions or modifications in school meals for children whose disabilities restrict their diets.
+USDA regulation 7 CFR Part 15b requires substitutions or modifications in school meals for children whose disabilities/medical needs restrict their diets.
 This includes students who have been identified as having a disability under Section 504 of the Rehabilitation Act of 1973 or under Part B of the Individuals with Disabilities Education Act (IDEA).
-This also covers students that have been identified as having a disability that restricts their diet by their licensed physician (MD or DO), Physician Assistant (PA), or Advanced Practice Nurse (APN) with prescriptive authority (RXN) but not through Section 504 or IDEA.
+This also covers students identified as having a disability/medical need that restricts their diet by their licensed physician (MD or DO), Physician Assistant (PA), or Advanced Practice Nurse (APN) with prescriptive authority (RXN) but not through Section 504 or IDEA.

-The district will accommodate the special dietary needs of students who have been identified as having a disability as noted above.
+The district will accommodate the special dietary needs of students identified as having a disability/medical need as noted above.
 There is a very wide range of conditions considered disabling so that is to be determined by the licensed physician, PA or APN with RXN.
-Generally, this would include food anaphylaxis, metabolic diseases, renal conditions, heart conditions, and brain injury among others.
+Generally, this would include severe food allergies/intolerances, metabolic diseases, renal conditions, heart conditions, and brain injury among others.

-A “Medical Statement for Children with Disabilities” (CDE form SD1) completed by the MD or DO, PA or APN with RXN is required before substitutions can be made.
+A “Medical Statement for Meal Modification” completed by the MD or DO, PA or APN with RXN is required before substitutions can be made.
 This must identify: